HOW TO CREATE AN INFLUENCER OR BLOGGER RATE SHEET

 What Should You Include In Your Blogger Rate Sheet?

-Every blogger and influencer should have a basic rate sheet that covers their cost per post i.e. cost of a basic blog post or cost of an Instagram post, etc. But the best bloggers tailor their rate sheets to the brand’s actual needs and the partnership opportunity.
-What you can do is come up with your standard rates then offer to create a custom package for the brand based on what they are looking to accomplish for the partnership or campaign.
+Every Blogger and Influencer should have a basic rate sheet that covers their basic Blogger prices, such as cost per post i.e. cost of a basic blog post or cost of an Instagram post, etc. But the best Bloggers tailor their rate sheets to the brand’s actual needs and the partnership opportunity.
+What you can do is come up with your standard rates and then offer to create a custom package for the brand based on what they are looking to accomplish for the partnership or campaign.

 Think of a rate sheet as a quote for a brand.
 A rate sheet should cover every item you are providing the brand and should give them different options to choose from.
 For example, when you’re quoted car insurance, the insurance company will provide you with a quote and then recommended policies.
 Usually one of these policies covers exactly your minimum needs while the other options are more expensive but provide you with more “bang for your buck” so to speak.